jessenboone/intermediate-sql-queries/README.md

 # intermediate-sql-queries

-For today we will be practicing inserting and querying data using SQL.

-Here is a website that will let us write queries to interact with some data.  [http://jxs.me/chinook-web/](http://jxs.me/chinook-web/)

-On the left are the Tables with their fields.
-The right is where we will be writing our queries.
-The bottom is where we will see our results.
+Use [Chinook](http://jxs.me/chinook-web/) to complete today's mini-project.
+You will use the schema provided.

+## Setup

-## Add foreign key to new table
+### Add foreign key to new table

-When creating tables we can specify a column as having a foreign key.

-The datatype of our column must match the datatype of the column we are linking to (Usually a primary key which is usually an integer).

-Create a new table called movies with an id, title and mediaTypeId.
+Create a new table called Movie with a MovieId, Title and MediaTypeId:
-Make mediaTypeId a foreign key to the MediaType table on the MediaTypeId column.

 ```
-CREATE TABLE movies (
+CREATE TABLE Movie (
-    id INTEGER PRIMARY KEY,
+  MovieId INTEGER PRIMARY KEY,
-    title TEXT,
+  Title TEXT,
-  	mediaTypeId INTEGER,
+  MediaTypeId INTEGER,
-    FOREIGN KEY(mediaTypeId) REFERENCES MediaType(MediaTypeId)
+  FOREIGN KEY(MediaTypeId) REFERENCES MediaType(MediaTypeId)
 );
 ```

-Test this by adding a movie with a title and a mediaTypeId.
+Test the table by adding a Movie with a Title and a MediaTypeId.

 ```
-insert into movies (title, mediaTypeId) values ("Aladdin", 3)
+insert into Movie (Title, MediaTypeId) values ("Aladdin", 3);
 ```

-Now query the movies table using a simple select statement and you should see your movie.
+Now query the table with a `select` statement and you should see your movie.

 ## Add foreign key to existing table